 Because the Husky cross Staffy is a relatively rare breed, it’s hard to know exactly what this mix will look and behave like.
 As with all mixed breed dogs, there’s no consistency as it depends entirely on which traits they inherit from either side.
 However, one of the most common comments about this mix is that they have a huge amount of energy - but coming from two active dog breeds, that’s no surprise!

 Perhaps the most important thing to note is that they’ll need access to a garden and plenty (and we mean plenty) of exercise.
-Generally, you can expect a Husky cross Staffy to be an extremely strong, agile and powerful pooch.
+Generally, you can expect a Staffy cross Husky to be an extremely strong, agile and powerful pooch.
 Properly exercised, trained and socialised, they’re likely to be sociable, loving and attached to their family.

 As an unusual breed, average height and weight information on the Husky cross Staffy hasn't been recorded.
 We’ll go by the measurements of the parents - generally, you can expect this mix to fall somewhere in between the two.